1. Play the Right Game

 While big lottery games look attractive, we would advise you to look beyond them.
 Less popular lotteries often have better odds.
 You also have a better chance of being the sole winner if you do land the perfect ticket.
 Splitting the jackpot with multiple winners can deflate the excitement – not to mention the paycheck.
 In 2016, Powerball awarded the world's largest lottery jackpot but the $1.586 billion prize was split between three tickets.
 As a result, each of the three players won less than other big lottery winners.

-Some good options include SuperLotto Plus and EuroJackpot.
+Some good options for less popular games include SuperLotto Plus and EuroJackpot.
 Check out our US Online Lottery Guide to see how easy it is to buy lottery tickets online for draws from around the world.

 Your odds of winning the lottery will remain the same with every draw on the respective game.
 However, the jackpots are known to increase from one week to another if there aren't any major winners.
 So, after you find the perfect lottery, do a bit of research regarding its jackpots.
 See what the starting amount is and at what level it is usually won.
 Compare this to the current jackpot and figure out where you stand.